 Bethlehem College continues as a prominent regional girls’ high school in inner western Sydney offering a selective stream for gifted students and scholarships in the performing arts.
 The college has continued its innovative practices in Science Education engaging in a Scientist in Schools Program with CSIRO.
 The federal government funding project Building the Education Revolution was approved in April 2009 to further refurbish the College creative arts facilities.

-The original Bethlehem College Ex-Students’ Association was founded in 1918, providing a social network as well as a means for ex-students to support the Sisters in their service to the school and the wider community.
-The newly formed Ex-Students’ Association held its first General Meeting in June 2011 after 18 months preparing the way.
+In 2018, it was 100 years since the formation of the then named Bethlehem Ex-Students’ Union.
+From that time, it has provided a social network as well as a means for ex-students to support the Sisters of Charity in their service to the school and the wider community.

 Bethlehem College Ashfield